fl3pp/eORM/readme.md

 # elemental ORM for PHP
-simple object relational mapper for PHP
+Simple Object relational mapper for PHP

 currently only supporting SQLite Databases

 ## usage rules
 1. never change a dynamicaly created file
 1. always add an 'ID' column in all tables

+eORM will warn about other mistakes.

 ## configuration
 There is a configuration file called config.ini inside the ORM Folder.